Gamification: 10 techniques you can use instantly

 Looking for more ways to apply gamification?

 The ten techniques in this article are only the tip of the iceberg.
 Looking for more help?
-Give us a call on 0031 10 3070 534 or sent me an email via email@example.com.
-I’m looking forward to hearing from you!
+Give us a call on 0031 10 3070 534 or sent us an email via email@example.com.
+We are looking forward to hearing from you!